Magnetic catalysis in weakly interacting hyperbolic Dirac materials: Magnetic catalysis of CDW

-for $\Phi_{\rm total}>\Phi_{\rm th}$ and any fixed $V<V_c$, resulting from finite DOS near the zero energy~\cite{roysaucatalysis}.
+for $\Phi_{\rm total}>\Phi_{\rm th}$ and any fixed $V<V_c$, resulting from the finite DOS near the zero energy~\cite{roysaucatalysis}.
 Here $a$, $b$, and $\Phi_{\rm th}$ are fitting parameters.
-For example, in the presence of uniform [inhomogeneous] magnetic fields $(a,b,\Phi_{\rm th}) \approx$ (0.071,70, 260) [(0.090,175,215)], (0.051,17,111) [(0.075, 70, 85)] and (0.050,50,180) [(0.050, 50, 180)] in the (10,3), (14,3) and (18,3) HDMs for $V=0.55$, respectively.
-A nontrivial $\Phi_{\rm th}$ purely stems from finite size effect for weak $V$.
-As the strength of subcritical $V$ increases, $\delta$ becomes appreciable even for small $\Phi_{\rm total}$ and $\Phi_{\rm th}$ decreases monotonically.
-To unambiguously establish the magnetic catalysis mechanism on HDMs, we compute the difference between finite and zero magnetic field CDW order parameter, which for all choices of $V<V_c$ and for any $\Phi_{\rm total}$ is a positive definite quantity.
-For $V>V_c$, $\delta$ is nonzero even in the absence of any magnetic field, which then increases as $\delta \sim \Phi^2_{\rm total}$ in the small flux regime.
+For example, with uniform [inhomogeneous] magnetic fields $(a,b,\Phi_{\rm th}) \approx$ (0.071, 70, 260) [(0.090, 175, 215)], (0.051, 17, 111) [(0.075, 70, 85)] and (0.050, 50, 180) [(0.050, 50, 180)] in the (10,3), (14,3), and (18,3) HDMs for $V=0.55$, respectively.
+A nonzero $\Phi_{\rm th}$ stems from finite size effect for weak $V$, which was also previously noticed for the weak coupling antiferromagnetism driven by Hubbard repulsion in Bernal stacked bilayer graphene~\cite{AssaadBBLG2012} and the onset of a diffusive metal for weak enough disorder in double-Weyl semimetals~\cite{BeraSauRoyDWSM2016}.
+Nevertheless, a finite CDW order develops in the entire system for any subcritical strength of $V$ and for any $\Phi_{\rm total}$, supporting the magnetic catalysis mechanism of this order in HDMs.
+As the strength of subcritical $V$ increases, $\delta$ becomes appreciable for small $\Phi_{\rm total}$ and $\Phi_{\rm th}$ decreases monotonically.
+To unambiguously establish the magnetic catalysis mechanism of HDMs, we compute the difference between finite and zero magnetic field CDW order parameter.
+For all choices of $V<V_c$ and $\Phi_{\rm total}$, this quantity is positive definite, confirming that the formation of the CDW order for subcritical NN Coulomb interaction is solely due to the magnetic fields.
+See Fig.~\ref{fig:cell} and the discussion in Appendix~\ref{SMsec:additionalnumerics}.
+For $V>V_c$, $\delta$ is finite even in the absence of magnetic field, which then increases as $\delta \sim \Phi^2_{\rm total}$ in the small flux regime.

-When $\delta$ is finite, HDMs become a correlated insulator at half-filling by spontaneously breaking the sublattice exchange symmetry through the magnetic catalysis mechanism for $V<V_c$.
-To demonstrate this outcome we define a two-component superspinor $\Psi^\top=(c_A, c_B)$, where $c_A$ ($c_B$) is an $N$-dimensional spinor constituted by the annihilation operators on the sites of the $A$ ($B$) sublattice.
-In this basis, the tight-binding Hamiltonian in the presence of magnetic fields and the Hamiltonian with the CDW order parameter takes the form
+When $\delta$ is finite, HDMs become a correlated insulator at half-filling by spontaneously breaking the sublattice exchange symmetry through the curved space magnetic catalysis mechanism for $V<V_c$.
+To demonstrate this outcome we define a two-component superspinor $\Psi^\top=(c_A, c_B)$, where $c_A$ ($c_B$) is an $N$-dimensional spinor constituted by the annihilation operators on the sites of sublattice $A$ ($B$).
+In this basis, the tight-binding Hamiltonian in the presence of magnetic fields and the Hamiltonian with the CDW order parameter are